 AWS provides two solutions for MySQL high availability, Mulit-AZ and Read Replicas.
 When combined, it is possible to implement synchronous replication within a region and asynchronous replication between regions using only AWS services.
 The two levels of protection ensure data is safe in the event of a single AZ or regional outage.
 It also helps in the event RDS is running smoothly but another service that an application relies on in the region is experiencing issues.
 A multi-region read replica provides the option of moving to a new healthy environment.

 To simplify this process, which is a combination of patterns found in the Multi-AZ, Read Replica and CloudFormation documents, two CloudFormation templates were created with condensation that do all the heavy lifting.
 The particles are part of the condensation-examples project.

 The use of condensation implements DRY principles when creating CloudFormation templates.
 The two templates, primary and secondary, are built from the same particle sets.
 This ensures each will implement an identical infrastructure in both regions.
-In this case, only the default parameter values are different, minimising user input in each region.
+In this case, only the default parameter values are different, minimizing user input in each region.

 Since both the primary and secondary region share templates built from the same particles, failover is completed by taking a snapshot of the read replica and updating the secondary stack to enable Multi-AZ based on that snapshot.
-CloudFormation will then initialise a RDS Multi-AZ Instance alongside the read replica in the recovery region.
+CloudFormation will then initialize a RDS Multi-AZ Instance alongside the read replica in the recovery region.